nunet/device-management-service/tests/acceptance/features/README.md

 ### Feature: Service Deployment

-*As a Service Provider I want to launch a service on a peer So that I can send a request to it*
+*As a Service Provider I want to launch services on peers So that I can send requests to them and enable inter-service communication*

 **Scenarios:**
 -
+- Deploy a service and send requests from other nodes
+- Deploy a service and send requests using DNS addresses
+- Redeploy a service and send requests from other nodes
-- Launch a service in a node and send a request
+- Redeploy a service and send requests using DNS addresses
-- Launch multiple services in different deployments on the same peer
-- Launch multiple services in the same deployment and send a request

 ---